1

 Preparation is key when it comes to interviewing.
 We learn best by making mistakes but don’t waste precious time by making those mistakes in a real-life interview.
 Feedback from friends and family can be invaluable in interview preparation.
 Ask them to help you practice answering interview questions and pay attention to their feedback.

-A great interview can convince an employer that transferable skills acquired from previous jobs make up experience you may be lacking.
+A great interview can convince an employer that transferable skills acquired from previous jobs make up for the experience you may be lacking.
 On the flip side, if your CV is amazing but you come across as ill-prepared you don’t have a chance of landing the job.

 In-depth Knowledge of the Company